 The result of the estimated model on the income of rickshaw puller is shown in Table 11.
-The estimated result shows that variable like opportunity cost, education of rickshaw puller, ownership of rickshaw is statistically insignificant, where other cost and family member is positively significant but the age of rickshaw puller has significant but negative impact on income.
+The estimated result shows that variables like opportunity cost, education of rickshaw puller, ownership of rickshaw are not statistically significant, whereas other cost and family member are positively significant but the age of rickshaw puller has significant but negative impact on income.